gaambo/_g-wp-theme/README.md

 ### ESLint & StyleLint Configuration

-I use [Prettier](https://prettier.io/) for (S)CSS and [Airbnb Javascript Style Guide](https://github.com/airbnb/javascript) in combination with Prettier in JavaScript.
-I think Prettier defines some sane guidelines and I just really like the Airbnb Javascript Style Guide.
+I use [Prettier](https://prettier.io/) for (S)CSS and JavaScript.
+I think Prettier defines some sane guidelines.
 The [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/javascript/) do not really work for me for multiple reasons (and I use Prettier + Airbnb in other Projects too).
 You can always change ESLint (`.eslintrc.json`) and StyleLint (`.stylelintrc.json`) configurtion to fit your personal preferences.
 Personally I think if you don't develop for core you should always use modern coding style guides.

 ### PHP CS